missionpinball/mpf-docs/config/switches.rst

 "hello" and "yo", then every time that switch is activated it will post the events ``sw_hello`` and ``sw_yo``.
 MPF also makes use of several tags on its own.

+In addition, events will be posted based on the switch name, ``<switch name>_active`` and ``<switch name>_inactive``.

+The events will only be visible in the mpf monitor if ``debug:true`` is defined for them.
+They will be posted with out that flag, it is only necessary if you need to see these events in the mpf monitor.

 Special-purpose tags for switches include: